Mystery at the Wildlife Preserve

 The ChallengesNote: This scenario and all the people, places, groups, technologies, contained therein are fictitious.
 Any resemblance to real people, places, groups, or technologies is purely coincidental.

 Important Information about the VAST ChallengeParticipants are welcome to enter one, two, or all three of the Mini-Challenges.
+Participants who complete all three mini-challenges may also enter the Grand Challenge.
 Entries may be submitted by teams or individuals.
-Anyone not associated with the VAST Challenge Committee may submit an entry.

-All participants are also invited to submit a two-page summary of their entry for inclusion in the IEEE VIS 2016 electronic conference proceedings.
+All participants are also invited to submit a two-page summary of their entry for inclusion in the IEEE VIS 2017 electronic conference proceedings.
+These papers will be due August 15.
+All participants will also allowed to present a poster at the conference showcasing their work.
+The poster image will be due to the VAST Challenge Committee by September 22.

-All participants are invited to attend the VAST Challenge 2016 Workshop, to be held in conjunction with IEEE VIS 2016 in Baltimore, Maryland USA.
+All participants are invited to attend the VAST Challenge 2017 Workshop, to be held in conjunction with IEEE VIS 2017 in Phoenix, Arizona USA, on October 1, 2017.
 At this workshop, challenge organizers, participants, and conference attendees come together to discuss their work on this year's Challenge.
 Award certificates are presented during the workshop.
 The workshop includes presentations by selected participants, invited speakers, a poster session for the participants, and other activities.

 Following the workshop, the submissions will be posted to the Visual Analytics Benchmark Repository.
 Submissions from previous years can also be found in this repository.